niknak1379/ObsidianNotes/content/03-Application-Architecture/Backend/Design-Patterns/System-Design-Basic-Concepts/09-Search Indexes.md

 Uses an LSM tree variant to support fast document ingestion ... writes first go to memory

-it can also store the entire document for faster acce ss and fewer network trips instead of just the document ID.
+it can also store the entire document for faster access and fewer network trips instead of just the document ID.
 ## ElasticSearch
 Convenience wrapper around Apache Lucene to allow for fast searching in a distributed system.